arthurpizza/io/README.md

 # io
-This is an attempt to write a book on github and locally in vim.
+This is an attempt to write a book with git and locally in vim.

 The goal is to compile the book into an epub and allow uses to simply git the book.